Marnus Labuschagne

-In August 2019, Labuschagne was the first cricketer to become a concussion substitute in a Cricket Test match, replacing Steve Smith.
+He represented Queensland at various levels in junior cricket, before making his first-class cricket debut in 2014.
+In August 2019, Labuschagne was the first cricketer to become a concussion substitute in a Test match, replacing Steve Smith.
 Labuschagne was the leading run-scorer in Test matches in 2019.
 He rose to fourth place in the ICC Player Rankings during the year, a rise of 106 places.
 In January 2020, Labuschagne was named as the ICC Men's Emerging Cricketer of the Year by the International Cricket Council (ICC), in February as Australia's Test player of the year, and in April as one of the five Cricketers of the Year by Wisden Cricketers' Almanack.

 Early life

 Labuschagne was born in Klerksdorp, in South Africa's North West province, to South African parents.
 His family emigrated to Australia in 2004 when he was 10, after his father gained work in the mining industry, and Labuschagne attended school at Brisbane State High School.
 He grew up speaking Afrikaans, and only became fluent in English after moving to Australia.
 In 2021, he revealed that in November 2010, he worked at The Gabba, Brisbane, as a Hot Spot infrared camera operator for Channel 9, and witnessed Peter Siddle's hat-trick during the 2010–11 Ashes series, on Siddle's 26th birthday.